List of cruisers of Austria-Hungary: Kaiser Franz Joseph I class

 During the design process for the Panther class, Sterneck predicted that larger vessels, of around 3500 LT and armed with large-caliber guns, would be necessary in the future.
 Having secured approval for the three torpedo cruisers, he next requested funding for a pair of vessels to meet the requirements for the larger vessels.
 His design was modeled on the Italian protected cruisers Giovanni Bausan and the Etna class; the Austrian and Hungarian parliaments were pleased at the low cost of the vessels—half that of contemporary ironclad warships—and authorized two vessels for the 1888 and 1889 fiscal year to replace the obsolete ironclads Lissa and Kaiser.
 Like their Italian counterparts, Kaiser Franz Joseph I and Kaiserin Elisabeth carried a pair of 24 cm guns in open barbettes to give them the ability to engage hostile capital ships, while retaining the high speed necessary to operate with the torpedo cruisers.
 In service, the ships proved to be incapable of performing the duties Sterneck envisioned, and moreover the Jeune École doctrine had fallen out of favor; while a third member of the class had been authorized, it was never built.

 After entering service in 1890, Kaiser Franz Joseph I served with the fleet in home waters, including the voyage to northern Europe with Tiger in 1890, while Kaiserin Elisabeth made a circumnavigation of the globe in 1892–1893 with Archduke Franz Ferdinand aboard.
 Both ships visited Germany for the opening of the Kaiser Wilhelm Canal in 1895.
 Kaiser Franz Joseph I went to East Asia in 1897 before returning to take part in the international squadron off Crete and Kaiserin Elisabeth was sent to China to help suppress the Boxer Uprising in 1899.
 After the rebellion, Austria-Hungary received a concession in Tianjin, which prompted the Navy to keep one of the two members of the class on station through the 1910s.
-Kaiserin Elisabeth was there at the start of World War I and she moved to join German forces in Tsingtao; during the ensuing siege, she was disarmed to strengthen the land defenses of the port and her crew went ashore to fight as infantry.
+Kaiserin Elisabeth was there at the start of World War I and she moved to join German forces in Qingdao; during the ensuing siege, she was disarmed to strengthen the land defenses of the port and her crew went ashore to fight as infantry.
 The ship was ultimately scuttled to avoid capture by the Allied forces.
 Kaiser Franz Joseph I, meanwhile, was used as a guard ship in Cattaro Bay for the duration of the war.
 After the Cattaro Mutiny in early 1918, the vessel was reduced to a barracks ship.
 She sank in Cattaro Bay in 1919 before she had been allocated to the Allies, and was eventually scrapped in 1967.